What Does a Construction Surveyor Do?

 Preparing the Plat

-Plats, which are maps that clearly define property boundaries and describe the land’s geographic features, are one of the most common tasks performed professionals in this field.
-The plats are usually presented in conjunction with consultation on land development plans the surveyor.
+Plats, which are maps that clearly define property boundaries and describe the land’s geographic features, are one of the most common tasks performed by professionals in this field.
+The plats are usually presented in conjunction with consultation on land development plans by the surveyor.
 Communication with construction crews, survey staff, and clients is routinely included in these planning and analysis sessions.

 Assessments of Boundary Lines